codahale/veil-go/README.md

 `veil.mres` implements the multi-recipient encryption system for encrypted Veil messages.

-Messages begin with a set of `veil.hpke`-encrypted headers containing copies of the data encryption key, the length of the encrypted headers, and an ephemeral verification key.
+Messages begin with a set of `veil.hpke`-encrypted headers containing copies of the data encryption key and the length of the encrypted headers.
 Next, the message is encrypted with STROBE using the data encryption key.
-Finally, a `veil.schnorr` signature of the entire ciphertext created with the ephemeral signing key is appended.
+Finally, a `veil.schnorr` signature of the entire ciphertext created with an ephemeral private key is appended.

-To decrypt, readers search for a decryptable header, recover the DEK, the verification key, and message length, decrypt the message, and finally verify the signature.
+To decrypt, readers search for a decryptable header, recover the DEK, the ephemeral public key, and headers length, decrypt the message, and finally verify the signature.

 This provides strong confidentiality and authenticity guarantees while still providing repudiability (no recipient can prove a message's contents and origin without revealing their private key) and